We believe that literacy is a human right.

-The Literacy Lab’s mission is to provide low-income children with individualized reading instruction to improve their literacy skills, leading to greater success in school and increased opportunities in life.
+The Literacy Lab’s mission is to provide children from low-income families with individualized reading instruction to improve their literacy skills, leading to greater success in school and increased opportunities in life.

 The Literacy Lab serves children from age three through grade three.
 We partner with school districts to help close the literacy gap largely by embedding full-time, rigorously-trained tutors in early childhood centers and elementary schools.
 The Literacy Lab also supports early literacy for families experiencing homelessness.

 The Literacy Lab was co-founded by Co-CEOs Tom Dillon and Ashley Johnson in 2009 in response to the challenges that Ashley saw in her own classroom as a high school special education teacher for District of Columbia Public Schools.
 The Literacy Lab began by offering after-school reading tutoring to children in Washington, DC and Alexandria, VA.
 In 2012 The Literacy Lab was selected as a national replication partner for the Reading Corps model.
 Through this partnership, The Literacy Lab has dramatically increased its reach by implementing a sustainable, research- and evidence-based early literacy intervention model in partnership with school districts.